Catalyst One Day:

 Model It.
 (Wear it)

-Culture is shared primarily by how leaders behave not why they believe.
+Culture is shared primarily by how leaders behave not

 Teach It.